hpcleuven/VscDocumentation/source/software/hybrid_mpi_openmp_programs.rst

 that all threads remain on the same core as they were started on to improve cache performance.

-Essential elements of our job script are:
+Essential elements of your job script are:

 ::